Associate Dean and Professor of Law

 Professor Dalton teaches in the areas of special education and disability law.

 Dalton assumed the position of Associate Dean in 2016.
 Dalton was formerly the faculty director for Clinical and Placement Education.
 She is the supervising attorney for the Education & Disability Clinic, which she created in 2003 with a discretionary award from The California Endowment.
 She served on the Special Education Advisory Committee for the California Office of Administrative Hearings from 2011 to 2013 and is a frequent lecturer in special education law.
 She has held positions in the Children’s Advocacy Institute and the Patient Advocacy Program.
 She has been a consultant for the California Judicial Council’s Committee on Access and Fairness, the National Association of Child Advocates, and the California Office of Women’s Health.

 Honors and Affiliations

 Dalton received the COMPASS Family Center's annual STAR Award in 2010 for her comprehensive work advocating and representing children with special needs.
 She was co-recipient of the Law Justice Foundation’s annual Witkin Award for Excellence in the Teaching of Law in 2009, and the San Diego Volunteer Lawyer Program named her Attorney of the Year in 2007.
 The State Bar of California has recognized her work in five separate years with a Wiley W. Manuel Award for Pro Bono Legal Services.
 Dalton is a member of the California State Bar and admitted to practice in the southern district of the United States District Court.
 She is also affiliated with USD's Center for Education Policy and Law.

 Dalton's publications include “Did He Really Do That?
-How to Use Behavior Data to Make Legal Arguments” in Council of Parent Attorneys and Advocates 15th Annual Conference Compendium (March 2013); "Education Rights and the Special Needs Child" in Child and Adolescent Psychiatric Clinics of North America (October 2002); and "Today’s Teenagers: A Special Report" in Encyclopedia Americana Yearbook (Scholastic, 2000).
+How to Use Behavior Data to Make Legal Arguments” in Council of Parent Advocates and Attorneys Annual Compendium of Materials (with Lehman) (2013); “Education Rights and the Special Needs Child” in Child and Adolescent Psychiatric Clinics of North America (2002); and “Today's Teenagers: A Special Report” in Encyclopedia Americana Yearbook (Scholastic, 2000).